ariessunfeld/blog/_posts/2025-09-20-personal-finance-checklist.md

 ### 401k

-If you are employed at a job that offers a 401k plan, take advantage of it it.
-Sign up for it and contribute at least as much as will cause the employer to match up to the maximum amount outlined in your contract.
+If you are employed at a job that offers a 401k plan, try to take advantage of it it.
+Sign up for it, make the account, link it to your email, bookmark the tab for logging in and checking on it.
+If you can afford it, try to contribute at least as much as will cause your employer to match up to the maximum amount outlined in your contract.

-- For example: maybe the employer matches up to 3% of your paycheck.
-If your paycheck before tax is, e.g., $1000, this means your employer will match $30.
-So, you should contribute at least $30 from your paycheck to take full advantage of that match.
+- For example: maybe your employer matches up to 3% of your paycheck in 401k contributions.
+If your paycheck before tax is, e.g., $1000, this means your employer will match up to $30.
+So, you should try to contribute at least $30 from your paycheck to take full advantage of that match.
 Your new paycheck will be $1000 - $30 = $970 before tax, but you’ll get $30 + $30 = $60 added to your 401k every paycheck.
 - Generous compensation plans may offer 6% or higher matches, and your paycheck may be significantly higher than $1000.
 It is surprising how much the balance in a 401k can increase after just one or two years of steady employement.
 - The primary differences between a Roth IRA and a 401k are as follows:
   - You can contribute to a Roth IRA even if you are not currently employed, and/or if your employer does not offer a 401k plan.